VCheng222/Cybersecurity-USYD/Week 13 - GitHub Fundamentals/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
 - Update the ansible hosts file to include webservers and elk server
-    - *NOTE* webserver is where beats are installed, elk server is where beats are analysed
+    - **NOTE:** webserver is where beats are installed, elk server is where beats are analysed
 - Run the playbooks using the following commands:
     - ansible-playbook filebeat-playbook.yml
     - ansible-playbook metricbeat-playbook.yml